NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 There is, however, another solution: using Singularity inside Docker.
 By creating a bare-bones, Linux-based Docker image with Singularity you can build Singularity images locally on non-Linux operating systems.
-This can be either from Singularity definition files or directly from already existing Docker images.
+This can be either done from Singularity definition files or directly from already existing Docker images.
 You can read more about this at the following [GitHub repository](https://github.com/kaczmarj/singularity-in-docker).

+> **Quick recap** <br>
+> In this section we've learned:
+>
+> - How to convert Docker images to Singularity images.
+> - How to use `singularity run` for starting a container from an image.
+> - How to build a Singularity image using Singularity inside Docker.